Philippa Gregory: Writing

-Gregory has said that her "commitment to historical accuracy" is a hallmark of her writing.
-This is disputed by historians.
-Historian David Starkey, appearing alongside Gregory in a documentary about Anne Boleyn, described her work as "good Mills and Boon", adding that: "We really should stop taking historical novelists seriously as historians.
-The idea that they have authority is ludicrous."
+Criticism of Historical Fiction

+Gregory's novels are published as Historical Fiction, and include an Author's Note in each book explaining where the history ends and the fiction begins, as well as a suggested further reading list for readers who want to read more history.
+In an interview with The Times in 2017 Gregory described her books as a "gateway drug", adding that people start with her books and go on to study pure history.

+Nevertheless, she has been criticized for what is a perceived as the intentional blurring of the line between historical fact and artistic license in her various works.
+Controversial historian David Starkey, who was dropped by his publisher and university after racist remarks, told The Telegraph in 2013 that "we really should stop taking historical novelists seriously as historians", and described Gregory's work as "good Mills and Boon".
 Susan Bordo criticised Gregory's claims to historical accuracy as "self-deceptive and self-promoting chutzpah", and notes that it is not so much the many inaccuracies in her work as "Gregory's insistence on her meticulous adherence to history that most aggravates the scholars."

-In her novel The Other Boleyn Girl, her portrayal of Henry VIII's second wife Anne Boleyn drew criticism.
-The novel depicts Anne as cold and ruthless, as well as strongly implying that the accusations that she committed adultery and incest with her brother were true, despite it being widely accepted that she was innocent of the charges.
-Novelist Robin Maxwell refused on principle to write a blurb for this book, describing its characterisation of Anne as "vicious, unsupportable".
+In her novel The Other Boleyn Girl, released in 2001, her portrayal of Henry VIII's second wife Anne Boleyn drew criticism.
+The novel is wriktten from Anne's sister Mary's point of view and depicts Anne as cold and ruthless, as well as strongly implying, that Mary may have believed the accusations that she committed adultery and incest with her brother, despite it being widely accepted that she was innocent of the charges.
+Novelist Robin Maxwell, who acknowledges that Gregory's books "brought many readers who otherwise wouldn’t have read historical fiction to our genre", refused on principle to write a blurb for The Other Boleyn Girl, describing its characterisation of Anne as "vicious, unsupportable".
+David Loades, who was a historian of the Tudor era at the University of Wales, stated of the same book, “What is important is that the author should be honest, and not claim a historical basis which does not in fact exist.
+It would have been safer if Philippa Gregory had claimed to be writing fiction, because that is what she was doing.”